The small universe of "Education" Street

 - In general, what role has love played in your life?

 - Life cannot exist without the supreme value called love.
 I feel it.
 We give it and receive it, each of us in his own way, but who could say that he knows the secrets of the soul he loves?
 The heart has reasons that reason cannot know, says Blaise Pascal.
 Or how does the lyricist Constantin Cârjan define love in the song "Prieten drag"?
 "Love, yes, it's just a distant dream, too distant a dream, even too beautiful to be true".
+Is that so?
+At the end of the song the poet turns back to his initial idea and says: "But if you still believe that love is only a simple dream, forgive me that I wrote this letter to you."
+These are words which, in symbiosis with the emotional impact of the music, go straight to romantic hearts like mine.

 - If you could start your life all over again, what would you change?